Ah, the good ole days of wild wild west individual health insurance plans of a decade ago…

 But there’s a longer-term reason why you should avoid these programs as well.
 These programs were created and expanded, in large part, to subvert the ACA by driving up the costs for participants in the ACA.
 Every young, healthy person that has a temporary sense of invincibility that leaves an ACA plan for one of these programs (or no plan, with the repeal of the individual mandate) is one less young, healthy person within the risk pool for the ACA.
 And if enough people do this, the end result is extremely high costs for those remaining in the ACA.
 Or worse, no ACA at all, and back to the days of insurance companies denying essential benefits, imposing lifetime caps, and denying coverage to those with pre-existing conditions.

 Almost everyone, at multiple points in their lives, is going to wish that they had a legitimate health insurance plan with manageable costs.
 The way to keep costs down and more manageable over time, for everyone, is for the young and healthy people to stay within the ACA plans.
+And beyond the ACA, there are other health insurance options for newly uninsured individuals.

 Just say “no” to AHP’s (if self-employed or your employer wants to move to one) and health care sharing ministries.
 Over the long run, you will likely be much better off.